 16. Delegative Leadership

 Delegative leadership is a style that grants autonomy to team members, allowing them to make decisions and carry out tasks with minimal leader interference.
 Delegative leadership is most effective when team members are highly skilled and motivated, as delegative leadership encourages creativity and innovation.
-A study by Emerald Insight (2019) found that delegating responsibilities is associated with positive perceptions of leaders and improved job satisfaction.
+A study by Emerald Insight in 2019 found that delegating responsibilities is associated with positive perceptions of leaders and improved job satisfaction.
 However, the lack of guidance results in confusion, inefficiency, or a lack of accountability.

 Delegative leadership is particularly effective in environments like research and development teams, where independence and expertise are key.
 For example, Google’s 20% time policy, which encourages employees to work on self-directed projects, exemplifies effective delegative leadership, fostering innovations like Gmail.